Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Simulations

 \subsection{Good Data, Bad Data}

-When the distributional assumption is correct (``clean'' or ``good'' data scenario), the simulated large-sample performance of MLE, oQLS, or gQLS is consistent with the asymptotic results of Section 3.2, which was verified in the previous section.
-When data are contaminated by outliers (``bad'' data scenario), all estimators are affected by it, but to a diferent extent.
-As is evident from the boxplots of Figure 4.3, the robust QLS-type estimators successfully cope with outliers as long as their breakdown point exceeds the level of contamination $\varepsilon$.
-They work especially well for estimation of $\mu$ and less so for estimation of $\sigma$.
+When the distributional assumption is correct (``clean'' or ``good'' data scenario), the simulated large-sample performance of MLE or gQLS is consistent with the asymptotic results of Section 3.2, which was verified in the previous section.
+The H and T estimators perform well under the Normal case but require retuning for Cauchy and other distributions.
+When data are contaminated by outliers (``bad'' data scenario), all estimators are affected by it, but to a different extent.
+As is evident from the boxplots of Figure 4.3, the robust gQLS estimators successfully cope with outliers as long as their breakdown point exceeds the level of contamination $\varepsilon$.
+And H and T perform very well under Normal, as expected.
+Robust estimators work especially well for estimation of $\mu$ and less so for estimation of $\sigma$.
 Further, for estimation of $\sigma$ under Normal, MLEs completely miss the target and their variability gets significantly inflated even for the smallest levels of contamination.
 For Cauchy, which easily accommodates the outliers from $\mbox{Normal} \, (\mu^* = 1, \sigma^* = 3)$, MLEs perform reasonably well.
 This suggests that to mitigate the effects of potential contamination on MLEs, a prudent approach is to always assume that data follow a heavy-tailed distribution.
 Of course, if one were to take that route they would have to accept the fact that no mean and other moments exist, and thus all subsequent inference should be based on quantiles.
 Finally, more simulations have been conducted using Laplace, Logistic, and other distributions.
 The conclusions were similar to those of Normal and Cauchy: if a light-tailed distribution is assumed, contamination is devastating to MLEs, but a heavier-tailed distribution can correct the MLEs' performance.
 Those additional studies will not be presented here.